UNITED STATES

 The Company uses third-party content providers in supplying game content in its performance of providing game content on its platform to its customers.
 A customer has access to the Company’s propriety and licensed game content and additionally, the customer can direct the Company to procure third-party game content on its behalf.
 The Company has determined it acts as the principal for providing the game content when the Company controls the game content, and therefore presents the revenue on a gross basis in the condensed consolidated statements of operations.
 When the customer directs the Company to procure third-party game content, the Company determined it is deemed an agent for providing such game content, and therefore, records the revenue, net of the costs of content license fees, in the condensed consolidated statements of operations.

 The Company also provides ongoing development services involving updates to the RMiG platforms for enhanced functionality or customization.
 Ongoing development services are typically billed monthly, at a daily rate, for services performed.
-Revenue from RMiG platform development services are considered additional distinct promises to the customer as they access the platform in a single-tenant architecture, the added features provide new, discrete capabilities independent of the original features and provide independent value to the customer.
-Revenue is recognized over time as the Company performs the services.
-Revenue is measured using an input method based on effort expended, which uses direct labor hours incurred.
-As the performance obligation relates to the provision of development services over time, this method best reflects the transfer of control as the Company performs.
-In customer contracts that require a portion of the consideration to be received in advance, at the commencement of the contract, such advance payment is initially recorded as a contract liability.
+Revenue from RMiG platform development services that are identified as distinct performance obligations and enhance or create an asset the customer controls as the Company performs the services are recognized over time as services are performed.
+This revenue is measured using an input method based on effort expended, which uses direct labor hours incurred.
+These services have primarily related to post-launch development of third-party application integration software in the customer’s environment.
+Separately, the revenue generated from customers for development services that are distinct performance obligations and the customer benefits from the integrated SaaS offering are deferred over the license service term.
+These services have primarily related to enhancements to the Company’s platforms that do not enhance or create an asset the customer controls.
+In customer contracts that require a portion of the consideration to be received in advance or at the commencement of the contract, such amounts are recorded as a contract liability.

 The Company has determined that it is acting as the principal in providing computer hardware and related services as it assumes responsibility for procuring, delivering, installing and configuring the hardware at the customer’s location and takes control of the hardware, prior to transfer.
 Revenue is presented at the gross amount of consideration to which it is entitled from the customer in exchange for the computer hardware and related services.